hestiacp/hestiacp-docs/web/docs/admin/dns.md

 ## How to setup a DNS Cluster

-If you are looking for the options to minimize DNS-related downtime or the way to manage dns across all server you have, you might consider to set up dns cluster.
+If you are looking for the options to minimise DNS-related downtime or the way to manage dns across all server you have, you might consider to set up dns cluster.